CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/04-adding-consul-configuration.md

         logging.info(f"My favourite food is {favourite_food}")
         favourite_dinosaur = self.get_string(f"{prefix}/helloworldservice/favourite.dinosaur", "UNKNOWN")
         logging.info(f"My favourite dinosaur is {favourite_dinosaur}")
 ```

-Pay attention to the key paths in the `test`m as there are different patterns for different MSX versions and uses.
+Pay attention to the key paths in the `test` method as there are different patterns for different MSX versions and uses.

 | Pattern                              | Description                 |
 |--------------------------------------|-----------------------------|